How to Find Roommates at U of U Who Won't Ruin Your Year (A Realistic Guide)

 How Find My Place helps students avoid roommate regret

-Find My Place focuses on realistic student housing decisions.
+Find My Place focuses on realistic student housing decisions.- Tools for roommate matching and comparisons

 - Lease and contract clarity